Apodization: Apodization in imaging

-Since side lobes of the Airy disk are responsible for degrading the image, techniques for suppressing them are utilized.
-In case the imaging beam has Gaussian distribution, when the truncation ratio (the ratio of the diameter of the Gaussian beam to the diameter of the truncating aperture) is set to 1, the side-lobes become negligible and the beam profile becomes purely Gaussian.
+Since side lobes of the Airy disk are responsible for degrading the image, techniques for suppressing them are used.
+If the imaging beam has a Gaussian distribution, then when the truncation ratio (the ratio of the diameter of the Gaussian beam to the diameter of the truncating aperture) is set to 1, the side-lobes become negligible and the beam profile becomes purely Gaussian.